8Ginette8/gbif.range/paper.md

 # Statement of need

-While the rgbif package offers great solutions to efficiently extract observational datasets from GBIF, the package function is not meant to automatically download large GBIF datasets of millions of records.
+While the rgbif R package offers great solutions to efficiently extract observational datasets from GBIF, the package function is not meant to automatically download large GBIF datasets of millions of records.
 The downlaod hard limit is set to 100,000 observations which provide complications for large-scale studies or analyses that focus on several regions of the world